RetroLX/kernel/README.md

 Where ARCH is one of the available architectures.

-In both cases the scripts download a clean kernel repository from master to make a build on the same directory.
+In both cases the scripts download a clean kernel repository from master to make a build on the same directory and show the output on real time.

+The Docker build also pipes the output to allout.log by default.

 The main artifact of the build can be found at: ``kernel/output/kernel-ARCH/images/kernel.tar.gz``.